Colloidal nanoparticles in liquid crystals: Bulk properties, biaxiality and untwisting in cholesterics: Homogenized bulk energy

 with $H \ll L\sim D$.
 We work in the celebrated phenomenological Landau--de Gennes (LdG) framework~\cite{de1971short,dg}.
-The LdG framework describes the macroscopic state of the cholesteric liquid crystal in terms of the LdG $\mb Q$-tensor: a symmetric, traceless $3 \times 3$ matrix that belongs to the space
+The LdG framework describes the macroscopic LC state in terms of the LdG $\mb Q$-tensor: a symmetric, traceless $3 \times 3$ matrix that belongs to the space

-We often refer to the eigenvector of $\mb Q$ with the largest positive eigenvalue as the \emph{cholesteric director}, i.e., the molecules tend to align along the director or exhibit long-range orientational ordering along the director, in an averaged sense.
+We often refer to the eigenvector of $\mb Q$ with the largest positive eigenvalue as the \emph{director}, i.e., the molecules tend to align along the director or exhibit long-range orientational ordering along the director, in an averaged sense.

-A cholesteric phase is said to be isotropic when $\mb Q = 0$ or equivalently, when the eigenvalues of $\mb Q$ are zero and there are no special directions/directors.
+The LC phase is said to be isotropic when $\mb Q = 0$ or equivalently, when the eigenvalues of $\mb Q$ are zero and there are no special directions/directors.
 In the uniaxial phase, $\mb Q$ has two degenerate non-zero eigenvalues and can be written in the form

 where $\mb n$ is the distinguished eigenvector with the non-degenerate eigenvalue and $s$ is a scalar order parameter that measures the degree of orientational order about $\mb n$.
 The biaxial phase is the most generic phase and occurs when $\mb Q$ has three distinct eigenvalues and two distinguished material directions.